PedroLopes/openEMSstim/apps/python/README-python-apps.md

 ## More info about pong-in-python game

-The game is simple: everytime a player looses a point (like in the image below, player left is about to loose a point) that player gets 2 seconds of EMS stimulation.
+The game is simple: every time a player looses a point (like in the image below, player left is about to loose a point) that player gets 2 seconds of EMS stimulation.

 ![EMS PONG](../../extra/images/python-apps/ems-pong.png)